 In BELL, BOOK the suspicious coincidence is that Stewart just happens to live above the voodoo art store owned by an old college enemy of his fiancee (Janice Rule).
-Any smart witch expert would already be smelling a spell that made him notice the 'apt. available' sign as he passed perhaps, but it's never mentioned in the film.
-Think it over and of course she's lured him to live there deliberately in order to wreak further revenge on Janice, who wrote poison pen letters in school, stole boyfriends and got Novak kicked out for going around barefoot (or something).
+Any astute scholar of feminine machination would already be smelling the incense from the spell that made him notice the 'apt. available' sign as he passed on the street, perhaps, but it's never mentioned in the film.
+Think it over and realize the truth: Gil (Novak) lured Stewart to the apartment upstairs deliberately in order to wreak further revenge on Janice, who wrote poison pen letters in school, stole boyfriends and got Novak kicked out for going around barefoot (or something).
 Consider the witchy situation in ROSEMARY'S BABY, at the end when we find out that Mia Farrow and her lout husband were lured to the Dakota by a magical draw, that she was "chosen."
 Witches are like film producers, planning everything down to the smallest detail and then sitting back and hoping fate deals them a winner.
 For Gil, everything just seems to come into place by chance, she seems faintly surprised, but is she really or just such a slick operator that the film never catches up to her...
 In BABY, Susan just happens to be at the golf course when David is playing with the lawyer for her aunt (who's going to decide where the million goes), to steal David's car and ball, and then keep going slowly undermining David's credibility.